 Many radars can tell you that a storm is coming, but it cannot show you the damage that the wind will do to your roof.
 There is not too much you can do to protect a roof from a storm, but there are some things to keep in mind if damage does occur.

 It is not easy to assess the damage to the roof after a storm.
 Small repairs may be needed, or the entire roof may have to be replaced.
-It is best to have a professional roofing contractor come in and assess the damage inflicted to the roof.
+It is best to have a professional Vancouver roof repair contractor to assess the damage inflicted to the roof.

 Storm Damage and Your Roof

 Wind, hail, falling trees, and rain can cause damage to your roof.
 These are the most common elements that damage roofs.
 Wind can blow the shingles off of the roof, leaving it open to water damage.
 Water can get into the underlayment and leak into the home.
 Even a small number of missing shingles can allow water into the house.
 Nailing a shingle back in place does not always solve the problem.
 The individual shingles may need to be replaced, or the roof may need to be replaced depending on the number of missing shingles.

 If the shingles have blown off during the storm, the underlayment must be checked.
 If not corrected, there may be additional problems in the future.
 The number of shingles that have blown off will determine if a repair or replacement is needed.
 Water damage and the age of the roof will also assist in resolving this.

 Hail that hits the home can remove the granules from the shingles.
 The granules protect the home from UV rays.
 If shingles are prematurely damaged, they may crack and may blow off the roof.

 The fewer the granules on the shingles, the lower level of protection from UV rays the roof is receiving.
 The roof will also age quicker and will need to be replaced sooner.
 Insurance adjusters can look at the roof, and there is a formula to determine if hail has caused enough damage where the roof will need to be replaced.